TIBCOSoftware/snappy-examples/README.md

 ./gradlew generateAdImpressions
 ```

-You can monitor the streaming query processing on the [Structured Streaming UI](http://localhost:5050/structuredstreaming/).
+You can monitor the streaming query progress on the [Structured Streaming UI](http://localhost:5050/structuredstreaming/).
 It is
 important that our stream processing keeps up with the input rate.
-So, we should note that the `Processing Rate` keeps
+So, we should monitor that the `Processing Rate` keeps
 up with `Input Rate` and `Processing Time` remains less than the trigger interval which is one second.

 ### Next, interact with the data.
 Fast.
 Now, we can run some interactive analytic queries on the pre-aggregated data.
 From the root SnappyData folder, enter: